jasen-devvv/laravel-docker/README.md

    ```bash
    make up
    ```
+4. Delete the .gitkeep file in the src folder

+5. Create Project laravel with Composer:

+    ```bash
+    make composer create-project laravel/laravel .
+    ```
-4. Access the application at `http://localhost`
+6. Access the application at `http://localhost`

 ## Contributing
 1. Fork the repository